paulsump/futurama_quiz/README.md

 ## To do

-- Borders.
-- More obvious Character and Quiz buttons.
+- More obvious Character, Quiz and Restart Quiz buttons.
 - Check all TODOs
 - Check able to run on any device
 - Running Android 7 (API 24) or greater.
-- //Font sizes and bold.

 ### Tests to do